vault27/Foundation/paloalto.md

 - Possible actions
     - alert
     - block
     - continue: After the specified file type is detected, a customizable response page is presented to the user.
 The user can click through the page to download the file.
 A log is also generated in the Data Filtering log.
 This type of forwarding action requires user interaction and is therefore only applicable for web traffic
+- Monitor > Logs > Data Filtering - All File Block logs are here

 ### WildFire